 My reading habits, from that point on, were changed forever.
 I had become an avid reader of spy, crime, adventure and thriller novels.
 I can remember many a day, spent happily trolling through the dusty, second hand book shops of London in the 1970s looking for new victims of my reading hunt.
 Since then I have always preferred second hand books and have never been a convert to e-books.
 I don’t know why this is but maybe it is the dusty smell of these novels or their age that adds a certain temptation.
 Possibly it is the thought of the countless others who, on trains, on buses, in libraries or in bed, have read the book that I now read.
 People I will never know, but who I share a common bond with.

 Then the inevitable happened.
 Yes, I’m afraid so.
 I came to the realisation that I too had a book of fiction in me.
+I was never destined to follow in the footsteps of other writers.
 This is something that has dogged me ever since.
 The nagging idea, that I have some idea inside me that others wish to read about.
 Sadly, despite many attempts, the dream has never been realised.
 I now feel that I am no longer the scribe, but am destined only to be the online fan instead.